katherinechen912/CV/index.md

 ## Research Experience
 ### PhD
-`2025`
-__Ephemeral Echoes: Deconstructing Marine Presence__
+`2024–`
+__Ephemeral Echoes — Embodied Ecological Visualization__
-> Research-based installation investigating how interactive visualization evokes ecological awareness.
-Explores the dissolution of digital bodies (generative point clouds) via Kinect/RealSense to reflect on human agency and impermanence.
+> Research-based interactive installation using Kinect/RealSense depth sensing and generative point clouds to study how gesture-driven dissolution and recomposition of “marine bodies” can evoke ecological awareness and reflection on human agency and impermanence.

-__Audiovisual Cosmic Journeys__
+__Audiovisual Cosmic Journeys — Sound-Driven Generative Performance__
-> A/V system investigating how real-time generative processes mediate sensory experience.
-Researches sound-driven visual coding (MIDI/audio analysis) as a form of reflective interaction, bridging HCI and affective cognition.
+> Real-time A/V performance system (TouchDesigner, MIDI, audio analysis) investigating how different audio–visual mappings shape perceptual focus and affect.
+Used as a testbed for studying mapping grammar, performer agency, and the role of sound as a driver of visual cognition.

-__Interactive Dimensions (Gesture & Semantics)__
+__Interactive Dimensions — Gesture Semantics Across Sensors__
-> Comparative Research-Through-Design (RtD) study analyzing how different motion sensors (Kinect, Leap Motion, MediaPipe) reshape gesture semantics and audience expectations of authorship.
+> Comparative research-through-design (RtD) study examining how different motion-tracking systems (Kinect, Leap Motion, MediaPipe) reconfigure gesture semantics and authorship.
+Kept visual output constant while swapping sensors to analyze how hardware choice affects what “counts” as meaningful movement for both performers and audiences.

-__Garden / Flora (In Progress)__
+__Garden / Flora (in progress) — Ambient Sensing as Legible Co-Author__
-> Responsive environment exploring ambient sensing as a “legible co-author”.
-Integrates Arduino/Raspberry Pi sensors (illuminance, temperature) to set a generative “climate,” testing how ambient data collaborates with human movement.
+> Responsive environment that integrates Arduino/Raspberry Pi environmental sensors (illuminance, temperature, humidity, air quality) to set a generative “climate,” while body movement composes spatial structure.
+Used to explore design patterns where ambient data collaborates with, rather than overrides, human movement in ecological visualization.

-__Algorithmic Gestures__
-> Interactive system analyzing MediaPipe hand-tracking as a living algorithm to transform generative geometric structures in real-time.

-__MovieBot__
-> Developed a multimodal chatbot (Streamlit, nltk, OpenCV) that integrated movie recommendations, sentiment analysis, and image processing.
+__Machine Learning and Pattern Recognition, Synthesis (theoretical research)__
+> Ongoing theoretical project synthesizing ideas from information theory, philosophy of mind, and media theory to examine the limits of pattern recognition in machine learning versus human meaning-making.
+Articulates a conceptual framework for designing interactive systems where statistical models remain tools in human hands rather than substitutes for authorship.

 ### Master
 `2017`
-__Wuxia to Kung Fu: Evolution of Hong Kong Action Cinema under Shaw Brother__
+__Wuxia to Kung Fu: Evolution of Hong Kong Action Cinema under Shaw Brothers__
-> Pioneered in-depth archival dives into the Shaw Brothers studio's transformative journey from the 1920s to 1980s.

-> Dissected the studio's monumental influence on martial arts cinema and spotlighted visionary directors.
+> Conducted archival research on Shaw Brothers Studio’s evolution from the 1920s–1980s, analyzing its influence on Hong Kong martial arts cinema and key auteur directors.

-> Showcased findings at a pivotal graduate symposium on Asian film history.
+> Presented findings at a graduate symposium on Asian film history, highlighting shifts in genre, industrial practice, and transnational reception.

 `2016`
-__DePaul University, College of Computing and Digital Media__
+__DePaul University, College of Computing and Digital Media — Research Assistant__
-> Compiled a database from 95+ articles, revealing diversity's influence on revenue and global studio strategies.
+> Compiled a database from 95+ industry and academic articles to examine how on- and off-screen diversity correlates with box office revenue and global studio strategy.

-> Authored ten reports on global film adaptations, underscoring distribution trends and audience shifts.
+> Authored 10+ reports on global film adaptations, tracing distribution trends and audience shifts.

-> Orchestrated research on story frameworks, dissecting conventional narrative arcs and the hero's journey.

-> Crafted 8+ script coverage, pinpointing strengths and areas of improvement in peer submissions.

-> Conducted analyses of over 50 films, extracting genre, plot, and cinematic evolution insights.
+> Researched narrative frameworks (three-act structure, hero’s journey) and applied them in script coverage for peer projects.

-> Piloted 20+ film projects, infusing research insights into the cinematic narrative.
+> Analyzed 50+ films for genre, plot structure, and stylistic evolution, and piloted 20+ small film projects integrating research insights into practice.

 ### Undergraduate
 `2015`
 __Copyright Awareness and Media Download Behavior among Students in China__
-> Administered a questionnaire, analyzing data in SPSS using frequency, crosstab, and correlation methods.
+> Designed and administered a questionnaire study; analyzed data in SPSS using frequency, crosstab, and correlation methods.

-> Generated a report on China's copyright evolution, intellectual property, and media piracy.
+> Produced a report on the evolution of copyright policy, intellectual property awareness, and media piracy behavior among Chinese university students.

 `2014`
 __Auteur Theory and Cinematic Styles Analysis__
-> Spearheaded a comparative study of Ingmar Bergman and Robert Bresson's styles using film analysis tools.
+> Led a comparative study of Ingmar Bergman and Robert Bresson’s stylistic signatures using close film analysis.

-> Delved into Billy Wilder's film style and thematic evolution to highlight his cinematic legacy.
+> Examined Billy Wilder’s visual style and recurring themes to articulate his contribution to classical Hollywood cinema.

-> Scrutinized the strategic color usage in Yi-Mou Zhang's "Red Sorghum" and its narrative impact.
+> Analyzed color strategy in Zhang Yimou’s Red Sorghum to show how chroma supports narrative and emotional arc.

-> Pioneered research using varied methodologies to elucidate cinematic styles and auteurs' impact.
+> Applied multiple qualitative methodologies to clarify how auteur approaches shape cinematic form and audience reception.

 ## Interactive Installations
 `2025`